"Why Hakuba Valley?" Aiko Uemura and Kazushige Fujita discuss its appeal

 The camera he was wearing around his neck during the event was the FUJIFILM GFX100RF

-Kazushige Fujita Born in 1988 in Miyazu City, Kyoto Prefecture, he currently resides in Hakuba Village, Nagano Prefecture.
+Born in 1988 in Miyazu City, Kyoto Prefecture.
+Resides in Hakuba Village, Nagano Prefecture.

-He discovered snowboarding in junior high school and rose to prominence in the snowboarding competition scene.
+He discovered snowboarding in junior high school and made a name for himself in the contest scene.

-He turned professional at age 20, achieving success in competitions like the Toyota Big Air, before shifting to a "snowsurfing" style that emphasizes backcountry skiing and harmony with nature.
-His free-spirited, wave-like style of riding, gliding across the snow like waves, was established after his encounter with GENTEMSTICK and continues to captivate many.
+He turned professional at the age of 20 and achieved good results in competitions such as "TOYOTA BIG AIR," before shifting to a "snow surfing" style that emphasizes backcountry and harmony with nature.
+His free and beautiful riding style, gliding through the snow like waves, was established after his encounter with GENTEMSTICK and continues to fascinate many people.
 He

-currently serves as an ambassador for several brands, including THE NORTH FACE and GENTEMSTICK, and is gaining attention as someone who embodies a new value in snowboarding.
+currently serves as an ambassador for several brands, including THE NORTH FACE and GENTEMSTICK, and is attracting attention as someone who embodies a new value in snowboarding.

-In addition to his work as a snowboarder, he is also involved in a wide range of activities, including producing the artificial wave course "GORYU WAVES" at Able Hakuba Goryu, as well as providing creative direction for ski resorts and brands, while also working on photography and film production.
+In addition to being a rider, he is also involved in a wide range of activities, including producing the artificial wave course "GORYU WAVES" installed at Able Hakuba Goryu, being involved in the creative direction of ski resorts and brands, and shooting and producing photographs and videos.

 The two talk about the appeal of volleyball tickets